Quantum Bayesian Inference in Quasiprobability Representations: Introduction

 This relation gives us a recipe for obtaining various probability-theoretic objects \cite{watanabe65, watanabe55, jeffrey, jaynes_2003}.
 Of particular note, we may use it to obtain the ``reverse'' transition $\rvp$ for any given (i) the forward process or \textit{transformation} $\chn$, and (ii) the reference \textit{prior} $\rf$ on the input of said process.
 The \textit{posterior}, $\tilde\rf(a') = \sum_a \chn(a'|a) \rf(a)$, emerges from these two objects.

-This typical form of Bayes' rule works only for classical information theory.
-The extension to quantum theory requires some work: as one possible reason for this, notice that in a classical process $a\to a'$ one can retain information on both input and output, and thus define the joint probability distribution $P(a,a')$; while nothing of the sort can be done for the quantum process $\alpha\to\alpha'=\mathcal{E}(\alpha)$, where $\mathcal{E}$ is a completely positive trace preserving (CPTP) map.
+While the typical form of Bayes' rule works naturally for classical information theory, an extension to quantum theory requires some work.
+As one possible reason for this, notice that in a classical process $a\to a'$, the joint probability distribution $P(a,a')$ is routinely defined; and from this, one can compute marginal and conditional probabilities.
+By contrast, for a quantum process $\alpha\to\alpha'=\mathcal{E}(\alpha)$ where $\mathcal{E}$ is a completely positive trace preserving (CPTP) map, there is no elementary way to construct a state that takes both the input and the output into account.
 Various proposals have been presented over the years, and we refer to a very recent consolidating framework for all the references \cite{PF22}.
-A special role is played by the \textit{Petz recovery map} \cite{petz1,petz, wilde-recov}:
+In this context of finding a quantum theoretic Bayes' rule, a special role is played by the \textit{Petz recovery map} \cite{petz1,petz, wilde-recov}:

 This recovery channel is defined for any CPTP map $\chn$ and a reference density operator $\rf$.
-Notably, when reference priors, input states and the channel share the same eigenbases, the Petz map reduces to the classical Bayes rule \cite{wilde-recov,wilde2011CItoQIreview}.
+Notably, when reference priors, input states and the channel share the same eigenbases, the Petz map reduces to the classical Bayes rule \cite{wilde-recov,wilde2011CItoQIreview,li-winter,PF22}.
 This and other properties pertaining to what may be called the ``conservation of divergences'' (which is what led to its conception) has built up this recovery map's reputation as the ``quantum Bayes' rule'' \cite{Leifer-Spekkens}; a reputation recently vindicated in an axiomatic approach \cite{petzisking2022axioms}.
 The Petz map construction appears also naturally in the definition of fluctuation theorems in thermodynamics \cite{kwon-kim,BS21,AwBS}.